A superbly stylish hotel with slick rooms, a salt-water pool and mouth-watering Khmer cuisine”

 - Restaurants Nearby

 - Guest Lounge

 All rooms and suites are in a style known as Asian modern, with indirect fluorescent lighting and an almost-achieved tadelakt effect that pretty much washes over you.
 Bathrobes and slippers are provided, as are hairdryers, air-conditioning, lotions and potions.

-Given the choice we'd opt for a suite.
+Given the choice we'd opt for a Bungalow Suite.
 All have green roofs, are named after local herbs and fruit, and sit either side of a winding path.
 Inside, one whole wall is glass and opens onto your private garden, where a largely decorative outdoor shower is safely walled from prying eyes.
 Inside, uniquely, is your own programmable steam bath as well as a power shower and an oval terrazzo bath opposite the bed.
 As for the rest of your micro-palace, super-comfortable beds come as standard, and colour-washed walls come in blues, greens, reds and yellows.

 The main building is a great barn-like structure with Eiffel-style steel struts supporting an upstairs gallery, with myriad French windows.
 You eat here by default, but all meals can be served in your room or, in good weather, poolside.
 Lunch and dinner share the same menu, but snacks can be arranged throughout the day from the pool bar (sandwiches, salads, a bowl of pasta).
 The menu mixes European and Khmer dishes, so try crispy duck salad, baby calamari soup, pan-roasted chicken marinated in lemon, then crepe suzette or banana and walnut spring rolls.
 The wine list and cheese board are both excellent.

 Breakfast is seriously excellent, with a choice of eggs including (delicious) Benedict and Florentine, good bread and pastries, good tea, and homemade jams.
 Staff are tear-inducingly lovely.